josterga/packet-pressure/README.md

 ### Scoring
 Score is awarded at **end of round** for eligible routes.
 Only the **endpoint card's packet value** scores — there is no cumulative sum.
 The player who owns the endpoint collects those points.

-Open routes that haven't scored are **lost at round end** — the entire tableau is discarded.
-Only player hands persist between rounds.
-Finish routes within the round or lose them.
+At round end, **all valid routes of at least 2 cards score**, whether they were explicitly terminated (by ACK, Broadcast, or hitting the hop limit) or still open.
+A route that was never terminated simply scores with whoever owns its current endpoint card.
+Routes shorter than 2 cards are lost without scoring.
+After scoring, the entire tableau is discarded — only player hands carry over.
+Hands are then topped back up to the starting hand size before the next round begins.

 ---